Skip to main content

 The Warning Signs (2020-2022)

 But something changed as 37signals matured.
 Their workloads became predictable.
-Basecamp wasn’t doubling every year—it was growing steadily and sustainably.
+Basecamp wasn’t doubling every year.
+It was growing steadily and sustainably.
 Yet their AWS bills kept climbing at an alarming rate.

 As DHH later told Lex Fridman: “We were paying for the privilege of renting computers at obscene margins.
 AWS operates at almost 40% margin.
 That means for every dollar you spend, 40 cents is pure profit.”